lovexmm521/siyuan-plugin-QianQiankuai/README.md

 # QianQian Block (Custom Block CSS + JS)

-This is a powerful plugin for SiYuan Note that allows you to inject custom CSS styles, JavaScript scripts, and the new **real-time HTML block editing** feature into any content block through simple block attributes or a convenient menu.
+This is a powerful plugin for SiYuan Note that allows you to inject custom CSS styles, JavaScript scripts, and the new **real-time HTML block editing** feature into any content block through simple block attributes or a convenient menu, and it also integrates a powerful **AI Sidebar** with multiple large AI models.

-Whether you want to fine-tune the style of a block, add unique interactive features, or directly modify the structure of an HTML block, "QianQian Block" makes it easy.

 ## 💗 Release Notes

+**v1.1.0 Adds the AI Sidebar, integrating multiple large AI models and a one-stop AI navigation hub (Note: Use Ctrl+C and Ctrl+V for copy-paste).**

 **v1.0.6 adds the real-time HTML block editing feature.
 (Note: Please avoid rapid consecutive key presses.
 If a block is accidentally deleted, use Ctrl+Z to restore it.)**

 ## ✨ Features

+- **AI Sidebar**: Quickly launch a powerful AI assistant on the right side of SiYuan Note.
+It integrates multiple large AI models, easily switchable via a dropdown menu, allowing you to seamlessly use AI services within your notes.
 - **Real-time HTML Block Editing**: Click directly into any HTML block to start editing its content live.
 It's a true WYSIWYG experience with features like automatic cursor restoration, focus lock, and rapid input protection to ensure stability.
 - **Convenient Menu Editor**: Click the block icon to the left of any block to directly find and use the "Custom Block CSS" and "Custom Block JS" options in the context menu for real-time editing, saying goodbye to the cumbersome attribute panel workflow.
 - **Custom Block CSS**: Beautify your notes in real-time by adding a `css` attribute to a block and writing CSS rules directly.